renovate-bot/GoogleCloudPlatform-_-gcc-conversational_ai_analytics/infra-as-code/modules/ingest-pipeline/README.md

 ### 6. `cf-feedback-generator`
 Triggered after a conversation is uploaded into CCAI and analyzed, this Cloud Function identifies specific Quality Assurance (QA) questions that the agent needs feedback on based on their performance.
 Feedback for these questions is generated using the Vertex AI generative model.
 Finally, the feedback is exported to a BigQuery table.

-### 7. `export-to-bq-incremental`
-This Cloud Function is triggered every 15 minutes to perform the following:
-- Runs a SQL query on the main CCAI table (if the table doesn't exist, it performs a full load) to determine the latest analysis date.
-- Uses the latest analysis date to filter the time range for the CCAI Insights export service to BigQuery.
-(Note: The table needs to exist before running the export service.)
-- Triggers a merge statement on the conversation name and latest analysis date to update the main BigQuery table with the latest CCAI Insights data.

 ## Workflow